 In August 2014, the FASB issued ASU No. 2014-15, Presentation of Financial Statements-Going Concern (Subtopic 205-40): Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern.
 The amendments in this ASU define when and how an entity is required to disclose going concern uncertainties, which must be evaluated each interim and annual period.
 Specifically, the ASU requires management to determine whether substantial doubt exists regarding the entity's going concern presumption.
 Substantial doubt about an entity's ability to continue as a going concern exists when relevant conditions and events, considered in the aggregate, indicate that it is probable (as defined under ASC 450, Contingencies) that the entity will be unable to meet its obligations as they become due within one year after the date that the financial statements are issued or are available to be issued.
 If substantial doubt exists, certain disclosures are required, the extent of which depends on an evaluation of management's plans (if any) to mitigate the going concern uncertainty.
-This evaluation should include consideration of conditions and events that are either known or are reasonably knowable at the date the financial statements are issued or are available to be issued, as well as whether it is probable that management's plans to address the substantial doubt.
-ASU 2014-15 is effective for annual periods ending after December 15, 2016, and interim and annual periods that the plans will alleviate the substantial doubt.
-ASU 2014-15, our auditors indicated that there was substantial doubt about our ability to continue as a going concern.
-Although we have not yet adopted ASU 2014-15, as we have indicated in Note 2, Basis of Presentation and Going Concern, we have taken numerous steps that have resulted in the elimination and extinguishment of a substantial portion of our indebtedness and to raise sufficient financing to permit us to continue our operations.
-Upon our adoption of ASU 2014-15, assuming conditions at such tim
+This evaluation should include consideration of conditions and events that are either known or are reasonably knowable at the date the financial statements are issued or are available to be issued.
+If substantial doubt, ASU 2014-15 is effective for annual periods ending after December 15, 2016, and interim and annual periods thereafter.
+Early application is permitted.
+In their opinion on our audited financial statements for our fiscal year ended March 31, 2015, our auditors indicated that there was substantial doubt about an Bilty to continue as a going concern.
+Although we have not yet adopted ASU 2014-15, assee have indicated in Note 2, Basis of Presentation and Going Concern, we have taken numerous steps that have resulted in the elimination and extinguishment of a substantial portion of our indebtedness and to raise sufficient financing to permit us to continue our operations.
+Upon our adoption of ASU 2014-15, assuming conditions at su